Pages

 This is not, nor was it ever intended to be, an "Oklahoma Onion Burger."

 For that you'll want to omit the onion soup mix, prepare a basic smashed meat patty with just salt and pepper to season and topped with thinly sliced onions.
-Smash the burger so that the onions form into the patty, and once the meat browns, flip so the onions are on the bottom to caramelize.
+Smash the burger so that the onions form into the patty, and once the meat browns on the underside, flip so the onions are on the bottom to caramelize.
 Top burger with a slice (or three) of American cheese and add potato buns to steam.
 You can do a search for more specifics.
-But that is not at all what this is.
+But that is not at all what this recipe is, nor was it ever meant to be.

-This recipe has been around as long as the packets of dry onion soup mix have been, and, I might add, it's a well-loved recipe for burgers.
+This recipe for onion burgers has been around as long as the packets of dry onion soup mix have been, and, I might add, it's a well-loved recipe for burgers.
 Always has been.
 Still is.

 Here's a tip I use all the time for burgers too.
 I line a rimmed baking sheet with foil and then form balls out of the meat mixture.
 The balls go into this handy dandy burger press gadget {affil link} and then back on the tray to carry to the grill.
 After that, I strip off the foil, discard it and then I can carry my burgers back in on a clean pan.